mdn/content/files/en-us/web/http/cookies/index.md

 - A cookie with the `Secure` attribute is only sent to the server with an encrypted request over the HTTPS protocol.
 It's never sent with unsecured HTTP (except on localhost), which means {{Glossary("MitM", "man-in-the-middle")}} attackers can't access it easily.
 Insecure sites (with `http:` in the URL) can't set cookies with the `Secure` attribute.
 However, don't assume that `Secure` prevents all access to sensitive information in cookies.
 For example, someone with access to the client's hard disk (or JavaScript if the `HttpOnly` attribute isn't set) can read and modify the information.

 - A cookie with the `HttpOnly` attribute can't be modified by JavaScript, for example using {{domxref("Document.cookie")}}; it can only be modified when it reaches the server.
-Cookies that persist in server-side sessions for example should have the `HttpOnly` attribute set — it would be really insecure to make them available to JavaScript.
+Cookies that persist user sessions for example should have the `HttpOnly` attribute set — it would be really insecure to make them available to JavaScript.
 This precaution helps mitigate cross-site scripting ([XSS](</en-US/docs/Web/Security/Types_of_attacks#cross-site_scripting_(xss)>)) attacks.

 > **Note:** Depending on the application, you may want to use an opaque identifier that the server looks up rather than storing sensitive information directly in cookies, or investigate alternative authentication/confidentiality mechanisms such as [JSON Web Tokens](https://jwt.io/).